gregorywong/recipe-box/README.md

 # recipe-box
 A recipe box created for FreeCodeCamp.
+Utilizes local storage.

+A working version can be found here: https://gregorywong.github.io/recipe-box/

 ## How to use the files?